arielmdh/PSYC-5P02-Assignments/ProblemSet3/ProblemSet3-feedback.md

 ---
 ###  Feedback:

-* rather than specifying the full path for the stimulus directory (i.e., ``C:/Users/joe2m/Desktop/PSYC5P02/PS3/stimuli/L.png"``, you could just specify it relative to where you expect the experiment file to be, i.e., ``stimuli/L.png``.
-That way if you have to move it to a different place the relative directories will remain the same and you don't have to replace the full path.
-OR, you could  create the path as a global variable, then you could specify your stimuli as something lik ``path + stimuli/L.png``
-* The instructions say to use the 'T' key for target present trials but the code asks for 'Y'.
-* The stimuli locations are randomized, which I do like, but that means that stimuli can overlap which would cause problems.
-Is there a way you could check to make sure they don't overlap and then pick a new location if they do?
-* You have basically repeated the same code for the practice and the main experiment.
-If you're repeating code, try to figure out if there's a way you can use a function (def) or class instead.
+* Great use of (nested) functions!
+* Would like a few more comments about new solutions, like how the ExperimentHandler works, and how the code defining the locations along a circle works.
-* The `waitKeys()` method you used works fine, although it pauses the experiment, so if you had other things you wanted to do while waiting for a response you would want to use the `getKeys()` method and put it in a loop.
+* * The `waitKeys()` method you used works fine, although it pauses the experiment, so if you had other things you wanted to do while waiting for a response you would want to use the `getKeys()` method and put it in a loop.
-* There's probably a way to combine your accuracy and feedback into a single set of if statements -- i.e., you're checking for accuracy, setting a variable, and then checking the value of that variable a few lines later.
-Why not try to combine it into one set of checks?
-* Similarly, your loops of creating distractors and then drawing them feels like it could have been incorporated into one single loop.
-* **Overall:** Great work.
-Did pretty much everything I asked for, with a few small bugs.
-Showing progress with fundamentals.
-Not too much hard-coding.
-Try to use functions instead of repeating code.
+* You could combine your logicals when checking for correct responses, such as `if (target_present and key == 'right') or (not target_present and key == 'left'):`
+* not sure if you need the variable `corr_ans`.
+I think I guess you're trying to save what the correct answer was, and not the response they made, but that could also be easily obtained by saving the response and the condition?
+* The code writes two files.
+It's not entirely clear to me why, but that's the kind of thing that should make you wonder if you've organized your code properly
+* Set sizes aren't randomized, but are blocked.
+Could be situations where you don't want to have this.
+Is there a way to make it truly random?
+* This code here:
+> `resp_clock = core.Clock()
+keys = event.waitKeys(timeStamped=resp_clock)
+rt = resp_clock.getTime()
+print (f"RT: {rt:.3f}") #Print reaction time`

+This is called before you run the experiment, so the window opens and then needs a response (but it isn't clear that's the case).
+The RT printed to the terminal is just the RT from that one keyboard response.
+THEN the experiment actually starts.

+* It's not clear to me what this code is doing:
+ > `if __name__ == "__main__":
+    main_experiment()`

+Needs to be better documented!
+* I also would have liked to have seen the experiment/trial handler better explained so it's clear to me you understand how it works. * **Overall:** Generally speaking very good.
+Managed to accomplish most of what I asked.
+Were able to use functions usefully.
+Good use of global variables.
+A few small things that could lead to bugs/gremlins but works good.
+There are a few things I would like better documented (e.g., how. you are using the Experiment Handler to write data), since we didn't cover it in class.
+*

-**Accuracy & Efficiency:** 20/25
+**Accuracy & Efficiency:** 22/25
-**Explanation and documentation:** 25/25
+**Explanation and documentation:** 23/25
 **Total:** 45/50